bradjasper/RadialMenu/README.md

 **Experimental Software:** Fun to play with, but probably shouldn't put it in production (yet).

-RadialMenu is a custom control that allows you to provide context menu to a user on a touch screen (generally after a long press).
+RadialMenu is a custom control that allows you to provide a context menu to a user on a touch screen (generally after a long press).
 This is similar to the record functionality Apple introduced for iMessage in iOS 8.

 Here's an example of the iMessage menu re-created, taken from the demo app: